eowino/Bash-Task-Automation/README.md

 `echo $PATH` - prints out a colon seperated list of folders where your shell looks for executables

-`cp scaffold-js.sh /usr/local/bin/scaffold-js` - to make your script executable from an directory.
+`cp scaffold-js.sh /usr/local/bin/scaffold-js` - to make your script executable from any directory.
 Then do `which scaffold-js` to check to see it worked

 `name=code` - to set a local variable in a bash session.
 N.B. by default, the variable is not visible to scripts executed in the context of the same shell.
 - `export name` - to make the variable visible to child processes, commands, scripts, etc. executed in the context of the same shell